pypa/build/docs/how-to/troubleshooting.rst

  Find the backend version for a bug report
 *******************************************

-**Symptom**: A backend's issue tracker asks for the exact version of the backend you used, but the default output only shows the requirement specifiers (``setuptools >= 40.8.0``), not the version that was installed.
-On an isolated build, build deletes the environment afterwards, so you cannot inspect it once the build finishes.
+**Symptom**: A backend's issue tracker asks for the exact version of the backend you used. ``pyproject.toml`` lists only the requirement specifiers (``setuptools >= 40.8.0``), and on an isolated build the resolved version lives in the temporary environment that build deletes afterwards.

-**Solution**: Build with ``-vv``. build prints the resolved version of every installed build dependency before it runs the backend:
+**Solution**: Read it from build's output.
+After installing the build dependencies, build prints the resolved version of each one:

 .. code-block:: console

-    $ python -m build --wheel -vv
+    $ python -m build --wheel
     ...
+    * Getting build dependencies for wheel...
+    * Installed build dependency versions:
+      - setuptools==82.0.1
     * Building wheel...
-      setuptools==80.9.0
-      wheel==0.45.1

 Copy the ``name==version`` line for the backend into your report.
 With ``--no-isolation`` build installs nothing, so read the version from the active interpreter instead (for example ``pip show setuptools``).